visgl/luma.gl/docs/api-reference/webgl/framebuffer.md

 ### update(options: Object) : Framebuffer

 Updates Framebuffers attachments using provided Texture and Renderbuffer objects.
-Optionally sets read and draw buffers when using WebGL2 context.
+Optionally sets read and draw buffers when using WebGL 2 context.

 * `attachments` - a map of attachments.
-* `readBuffer` - Buffer to be set as read buffer (WebGL2)
+* `readBuffer` - Buffer to be set as read buffer (WebGL 2)
-* `drawBuffers` - Buffers to be set as draw buffers (WebGL2)
+* `drawBuffers` - Buffers to be set as draw buffers (WebGL 2)
 * `clearAttachments` - When set to true, will first unattach all  binding points, default value is `false`.
 * `resizeAttachments` - When set to true, all attachments will be re-sized to Framebuffers size, default value is `true`.